ASVLeipzig/cor-asv-ann/README.md

 Distances are accumulated (as micro-averages) as character error rate (CER) mean and stddev, but only on the character level.

-There are a number of distance metrics available (all operating on grapheme clusters, not mere codepoints):
+There are a number of distance metrics available (all but the first operating on grapheme clusters, not mere codepoints, and using the alignment path length as denominator, not just the maximum string length):
+- `Levenshtein-fast`:
+  simple unweighted edit distance (fastest, standard; GT level 3; no regard for combining sequences; max-length norm)
 - `Levenshtein`:
-  simple unweighted edit distance (fastest, standard; GT level 3)
+  simple unweighted edit distance (GT level 3)
 - `NFC`:
   like `Levenshtein`, but apply Unicode normal form with canonical composition before (i.e. less than GT level 2)
 - `NFKC`: